Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Pulmonary Embolus.md

 -   Oxygen supplementation – aim for >90% SpO2 (saturation)
 -   Haemodynamic support – especially indicated in patients who show signs of hypoperfusion, such as confusion, decreased urine output.
 	- 500 – 1000mL of saline should be used.
 However, too much fluids can also be harmful as it would exacerbate RHS heart failure.

-Haemodynamically stable PE treatment:
+## Haemodynamically stable PE treatment:
 -   Empirical anticoagulation – according to the HAS-BLED score, low bleeding risk patients will need anticoagulation to prevent extension of the clot.
-	- Enoxaparin/clexane (LMWH) used initially.
-NOACs can also be used.
+	- ==Enoxaparin/clexane (LMWH) used initially.== NOACs can also be used.
 	- NOACs or warfarin is used as a more long-term agent.
 Warfarin is better in renal failure patients and those with antiphospholipid syndrome
--   IVC filter – is indicated in patients who have anticoagulation contraindicated
+-   ==IVC filter== – is indicated in patients who have anticoagulation contraindicated
 -   No thrombolysis

-Haemodynamically unstable PE (MASSIVE PE) treatment:
+## Haemodynamically unstable PE (MASSIVE PE) treatment:
-- Thrombolysis – use alteplase or tenectaplase, which are recombinant tissue plasminogen activators.
+- ==Thrombolysis – use alteplase== or tenectaplase, which are recombinant tissue plasminogen activators.
 - ![[Pasted image 20230508131456.png]]
--   Embolectomy – indicated in patients who are contraindicated for thrombolysis or those in which thrombolysis was unsuccessful.
+-   ==Embolectomy== – indicated in patients who are contraindicated for thrombolysis or those in which thrombolysis was unsuccessful.
 	- Catheter directed methods
 	- Surgical embolectomy – usually only done in large hospitals with experienced staff.
 High mortality, especially in the elderly.
-- Anticoagulation – if patient is successfully thrombolysed and becomes haemodynamically stable again.
+- ==Anticoagulation== – if patient is successfully thrombolysed and becomes haemodynamically stable again.